grinnell-cs/csc151-dh/_eboards/eboard05-2.md

 Other Questions
 ---------------

-How do I do Ctrl-uparrow on a Mac?
+How do I do Ctrl-Uparrow on a Mac?

 > Esc-P ("previous").
 You can also use Esc-N if you've gone back too far.
   We normally hit the escape and the letter in sequence.

+> Ctrl-Cmd-Uparrow also works

 Lab
 ---